Le Tour Entier: Legacy

-Following discussions between the UCI, teams and race organisers, the UCI Women's World Tour was launched in 2016 - with a substantial increase in the number of race days, media coverage and minimum prize money.
+Following discussions between the UCI, teams and race organisers, the UCI Women's World Tour was launched in 2016 – with a substantial increase in the number of race days, media coverage and minimum prize money.
 The World Tour included multi day races, unlike the previous UCI Women's Road World Cup.
-Several men's UCI World Tour events also now stage a women's race on the same day or weekend - such as Liège–Bastogne–Liège Femmes (first edition in 2017) and Paris–Roubaix Femmes (first edition in 2021).
+Several men's UCI World Tour events also now stage a women's race on the same day or weekend – such as Liège–Bastogne–Liège Femmes (first edition in 2017) and Paris–Roubaix Femmes (first edition in 2021).

 Several UCI WorldTeams now have female squads, including Movistar (launched 2017), Trek–Segafredo (launched 2018) and Jumbo–Visma (launched 2020).
 Average age rules for teams were also removed.
 In 2020, a minimum wage for riders was introduced, with some riders stating their income has doubled or even tripled.
 UCI has the objective to have equal minimum salaries for both men and women by 2023.

 In 2021, ASO announced that the Tour de France Femmes would be held over 8 days in July 2022.
 The announcement was met with praise by the media, peloton and campaigners.
 Bertine did caution that the women's race would be significantly shorter than the men's race, with less prize money and TV coverage.
+The first edition of the race took place in July 2022, to praise from the public, media, teams and riders.
+The race was met with large crowds and high TV viewership.

-Activism in the professional peloton continues, with Cyclists Alliance (a union representing the female peloton) pushing for greater live TV coverage, greater prize money and longer races.
+Activism in the professional peloton continues, with The Cyclists' Alliance (a union representing the female peloton) pushing for greater live TV coverage, greater prize money and longer races.